natalidesanti/natalidesanti.github.io/_pages/about.md

   - /about.html
 ---

+Hello there 👋!

-Hello, I am [**Natalí de Santi**](http://lattes.cnpq.br/3869697280207128), a physicist working with Machine Learning (ML) applied to Cosmology.
+I am [**Natalí de Santi**](http://lattes.cnpq.br/3869697280207128), a physicist working with Machine Learning (ML) applied to Cosmology and Astrophysics.
-I have interests in cosmology (specially in the large scale structure of the Universe, dark matter, dark energy, cosmological covariance matrices, parameter inference, N-body and hydrodynamical simulations, and halo-galaxy connection), data science, machine learning and programming.
+My main interests in these topics are related to:
+* large scale structure of the Universe,
+* dark matter and dark energy,
+* cosmological parameter inference,
+* N-body and hydrodynamical simulations,
+* halo-galaxy connection.
+More than just Physics, I am deeply curious about a bunch of methods in data science, machine learning and programming.

+I will be joining UC Berkeley Department of Physics this fall as a postdoc, and I am super happy that I will be able to keep working with Artificial Intelligence (AI) applied to Cosmology.
-Recently, I have defended my PhD at [University of São Paulo (USP)](https://www5.usp.br) under the supervision of [Dr. Luis Raul Weber Abramo](http://lattes.cnpq.br/4558796258762790) ([USP](https://www5.usp.br)) and [Dr. Francisco Villaescusa-Navarro](https://franciscovillaescusa.github.io/) ([Flatiron Institute](https://www.simonsfoundation.org/flatiron/)).
+Recently, I became a doctor by [University of São Paulo (USP)](https://www5.usp.br), under the supervision of [Dr. Luis Raul Weber Abramo](http://lattes.cnpq.br/4558796258762790) ([USP](https://www5.usp.br)) and [Dr. Francisco Villaescusa-Navarro](https://franciscovillaescusa.github.io/) ([Flatiron Institute](https://www.simonsfoundation.org/flatiron/)).
+If you wanna take a look at my thesis, where I discuss about how to use machine learning methods for extracting cosmological information, you can find it [here](https://www.teses.usp.br/teses/disponiveis/43/43134/tde-15072024-101341/publico/tesenatalisolermatubarodesanti.pdf).

 First things first, a little **about me**: